camall3n/onager/README.md

 # onager
-Lightweight python library for launching, logging, and plotting experiments
+Lightweight python library for launching experiments and tuning hyperparameters